mrnorman/YAKL/README.md

   * If the pool allocator is turned on, allocations are fast either way
   * The `operator(T *data)` function defaults to copying the result of the reduction to a host scalar value
   * The user can also use the `deviceReduce(T *data)` function to store the result into a device scalar location
+  * It is recommended to use the YAKL intrinsics for readability: `sum()`, `maxval()`, and `minval()`
 * **Scalar Live-Out**: When a device kernel needs to return a scalar that depends on calculations in the kernel, the scalar has to be allocated in device memory.
 YAKL has a `ScalarLiveOut` class that makes this more convenient.
   * This is perhaps the most obscure among common issues encountered in GPU porting, but scalars that are assigned in a kernel and used outside the kernel must be allocated in device memory (perhaps using a 1-D YAKL `Array` of size 1), and the data must be copied from device to host once the kernel is done.
-  * This situation happens most often with testing kernels; i.e., a `bool` decides if the data is valid or not, and it is read on the host outside the kernel.
+  * This situation happens most often with error checking kernels; i.e., a `bool` decides if the data is valid or not, and it is read on the host outside the kernel.
   * `ScalarLiveOut` allows normal assignment with the `=` operator inside a kernel (so it looks like a normal scalar in the kernel).
-  * `ScalarLiveOut` is initialized from the host via a constructor that allocates on the device and copies initial data the device behind the scenes
+  * `ScalarLiveOut` is initialized from the host via a constructor that allocates on the device and copies initial data the device behind the scenes.
   * `ScalarLiveOut` allows reads on the host with a `hostRead()` member function that copies data from the device to the host behind the scenes.
+  * `ScalarLiveOut` has an `operator()`, which provides a reference valid on the device.
 * **Synchronization**
-  * The `yakl::fence()` operation forces the host code to wait for all device code to complete
+  * The `yakl::fence()` operation forces the host code to wait for all device code to complete.

 ## Code Sample